-What you may not know about Medicare is that prescription benefits are suspended after you reach a certain dollar amount.
-This is referred to as the “Medicare donut hole.”
+You may not know that private provider Part D prescription benefits are suspended after you reach a certain dollar amount.
+This interrupted period is referred to as the “Medicare donut hole.”

-After you reach your deductible for prescription expenses, Medicare pays for a certain percentage of your prescription drug costs — that is, until you reach the donut hole portion.
-This is the time frame between when Medicare stops paying for prescription care until your prescription costs reach “catastrophic” levels.
-Once you reach the catastrophic level, Medicare will pay 95 percent of prescription drug costs.
-Many seniors stop taking their medications once they reach this gap in coverage.
-This makes them more susceptible to illness and even death.
+After you reach your plan's deductible for prescription expenses, Medicare will pay for a certain percentage of your prescription drug costs.
+They cover a portion of the costs until you reach the donut hole level of costs.
+The donut hole is when Medicare Part D stops paying for prescription care and the level when your prescription costs reach “catastrophic” levels.
+Once you reach the catastrophic level, Medicare will pay 95% of prescription drug costs.

+Seniors might stop taking their medications once they reach this gap in coverage, making them more susceptible to illness and even death.
 Seniors should never be put in the position of having to choose between medicine and other necessities.
 You do not have to worry about being without life-sustaining prescription medications if you have proper Medicare gap coverage.

+Another flaw of Medicare is that it leaves seniors without important coverage for other essential services such as vision and hearing.
 A large percentage of all seniors who are on Medicare have vision or hearing problems.
 Again, here is another way where Medicare gap coverage can make the difference for seniors to be able to afford the health care services they really need.

 Considerations for Buying a Medicare Supplement Plan

-To find the medical supplemental policy that will work best to meet your medical needs, you will have to compare and carefully weigh the benefits and options provided by each plan.
+When choosing a Medigap Plan, you have 10 standardized plans to choose from (A, B, C, D, F, G, K, L, M, and N), and most are guaranteed renewable for life.
+This guaranteed renewal means that if you pay your premium on time, you won’t be canceled because of health conditions or because of age.
+To find the supplemental medical policy that works best to meet your medical needs, you will have to compare and carefully weigh the benefits and options provided by each plan.
 Here are some of the top considerations for comparing Medicare supplemental plans:

-Medicare gap coverage may help ease any worries you have about paying for medical care that is not covered by your current Medicare plan.
-You become eligible to purchase a Medigap policy as soon as you reach age 65 and are eligible to enroll in regular Medicare Benefits (Parts A & B).
+Medicare gap coverage may help ease any worries you have about paying for medical care that is not covered by a Medicare plan.
+You become eligible to purchase a Medigap policy as soon as you reach age 65 and are eligible to enroll in Medicare Benefits Part B (Medical Insurance).

-If you are retiring, see if your employer offers an extension of your current health care benefits to supplement your Medicare benefits.
-If you are still unsure of the amount of supplemental Medicare insurance you may need, talk to your insurance agent who may be able to help you find an affordable plan with the right coverage options.
+If you are retiring, see if your employer offers an extension of your current healthcare benefits to supplement your Medicare benefits.
+If you are still unsure of the amount of supplemental insurance that you might need, talk to your insurance agent.
+They may be able to help you find an affordable plan with the right coverage options.